 cosmix.org

 This site serves as a personal publishing vehicle and, as such, hosts a multitude of articles on a range of topics I’m interested in.
 No part of any article is sponsored.
 All opinions presented here are mine.
+The site is largely bilingual, with articles written in English and Ελληνικά (Hellenic) — with the addition of some small parts in Français.
+For a number of years, in the mid-2000s, it also hosted Spinalonga Records, a not-for-profit effort to promote independent Hellenic rock.

 Who is cosmix anyway?

-Before that, I spent a decade running my company, Cosmical Technology in Athens.
-At Cosmical I provided consulting and software development services for a few years, until my colleagues and I started working full-time on AthensBook, ThessBook, two smart guides for Greece’s largest cities and GEO|ADS, one of the early advertising platforms for mobile devices.
-Despite the difficulties we faced running a high-tech business like this in a country like Greece — and at the onset of probably the largest crisis this country ever faced — the ride was thrilling, demanding and fulfilling.
+At twenty-five I left to found my first company, Cosmical Technology, in Athens.
+Over the following decade our small team and I built AthensBook and ThessBook, two pioneering smartphone guides to the country’s largest cities, and GEO|ADS, an early platform for location-based mobile advertising, much of it through the worst years of the Greek financial crisis.
+Despite the difficulties we faced running a high-tech business like this in a country like Greece—and at the onset of probably the largest crisis this country ever faced—the ride was thrilling, demanding and fulfilling.
 They are products that rode on the smartphone and mobile computing revolution and a reminder that we live in an enthusing time that brings back memories of my childhood and those of another revolution, that of personal computing, about thirty or so years earlier.

 Thanks for visiting cosmix.org!